-In the 111th Congress, the Reduce Iranian Cyber-Suppression Act (S. 1475 and H.R.
+The "Reduce Iranian Cyber-Suppression Act" (111th Congress, S. 1475 and H.R.
 3284) was incorporated into CISADA as Section 106.
 The section prohibits U.S. government contracts with foreign companies that sell technology that Iran could use to monitor or control Iranian usage of the Internet.
-The provisions were directed, in part, against firms, including a joint venture between Nokia (Finland) and Siemens (Germany), reportedly sold Internet monitoring and censorship technology to Iran in 2008.
+The provisions were directed, in part, against a joint venture between Nokia (Finland) and Siemens (Germany) that reportedly sold Internet monitoring and censorship technology to Iran in 2008.
 Section 103(b)(2) of CISADA exempts from the U.S. export ban on Iran equipment to help Iranians communicate and use the Internet.